apache/doris/docs/en/docs/advanced/cache/sql-cache-manual.md

 3. The query result bytes is less than cache_result_max_data_size in fe.conf.

 For detailed parameter introduction and unfinished matters, see query-cache.md.

+## Unfinished business

+- SQL contains functions that generate random values, such as random().
+Using QueryCache will cause the query results to lose their randomness, and the same results will be obtained every time they are executed.

+- Similar SQL, 2 indicators were queried before, and now 3 indicators are queried.
+Can the cache of 2 indicators be used?
+Not currently supported